Skip to Main Content

 The archive for previous winners is available in our digital State Documents Depository.

-Nominations for the 2023 awards are now closed.
 Enter your nominations for the 2024 Notable State Documents Awards or click on the Award Logo on the left.
+Nominations for publications produced during 2024 will be accepted through December 31, 2024.

 2023 Notable State Documents